Aineasg/Tongfang-RGB-controller/README.md

 - Click on the virtual keyboard to select keys
 - Use the color picker or preset colors
 - Apply colors to selected keys, sectors, or all keys
-- Start/stop animations with speed control
+- Start/stop animations — GUI stays responsive during animations
-- Enable background mode for persistent animations
+- Monitor CPU/GPU fan RPM and CPU temperature in real time
+- Switch fan modes (Auto / Boost) directly from the GUI

 ### CLI Commands